rahm0054/shell-genomics/_episodes/03-working-with-files.md

 lists only the file that ends with `977.fastq`.

-This command (NOTE THERE IS NO SPACE BETWEEN * and the .sh:
+This command (NOTE THERE IS NO SPACE BETWEEN * and the .sh)

 ~~~
 $ ls /usr/bin/*.sh